LukasAppAkademie/fb_auth_example/README.md

 ![Bildschirmfoto 2024-02-29 um 11 48 49](https://github.com/LukasAppAkademie/fb_auth_example/assets/149885841/d7a29965-3e11-4a70-85e3-ec3dd540871a)

-Perfect we are Done 😁
+Perfect, we are done! 😁